icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for Status Codes was not found."
 }
 ```
-2. With the notice object above, validate that it contains a description array containing one string of “For more information on domain status codes, please visit https://icann.org/epp”.
+2. Test case [-46602](#id-testCase-46602){ #id-testCase-46602 }: With the notice object above, validate that it contains a description array containing one string of “For more information on domain status codes, please visit https://icann.org/epp”.
 This test should ignore extra whitespace and trailing punctuation.
 ```json
 {
   "code": -46602,